isabiq/java9-migration/README.md

 * docker 17.09.1-ce (optional: if you want to run CQRS as docker container)

-Notice that for this master branch you'll need to configure JAVA_HOME for java 8.
+Notice that for the master branch you'll need to configure JAVA_HOME for java 8.
 For the other branchs you'll need to switch to java 9.

 ### References